couchdeveloper/TaskQueue/README.md

  }
 ```

 Note, that the start of a task will be delayed up until the current number of
 running tasks is below the allowed maximum number of concurrent tasks.

-In the above code, the asynchronous tasks are effectively serialized, since the
+In the above code, the asynchronous tasks are effectively serialised, since the
 maximum number of concurrent tasks is set to `1`.

 ### Using a barrier

-A _barrier function_ allows us to create a synchronization point within the `TaskQueue`.
+A _barrier function_ allows us to create a synchronisation point within the `TaskQueue`.
 When the `TaskQueue` encounters a barrier function, it delays the execution of the barrier function and any further tasks until all tasks enqueued before the barrier have been completed.
 At that point, the barrier function executes exclusively.
-Upon completion, the `TaskQueue` resumes its normal execution behavior.
+Upon completion, the `TaskQueue` resumes its normal execution behaviour.

 ```Swift
  let taskQueue = TaskQueue(maxConcurrentTasks: 4)